maoberlehner/markus-oberlehner-net/content/blog/dynamic-vue-layout-components.md

 +++
 date = "2018-06-17T06:47:47+02:00"
-title = "Dynamic Vue.js Layout Components"
-description = "Learn how to build a performant Vue.js layout system with layouts that do not re-render on every route change." intro = "Vue.js is flexible enough to serve as a tool for either progressively enhancing certain parts of traditional server side rendered applications or powering very large scale single page applications, and everything in between.
+title = "Layouts with Vue.js - How to Create Dynamic Layout Components" description = "Learn how to build a performant Vue.js layout system with layouts that do not re-render on every route change and how to build flexible layout components with Vue.js." intro = "Vue.js is flexible enough to serve as a tool for either progressively enhancing certain parts of traditional server side rendered applications or powering very large scale single page applications, and everything in between.
 If you're using Vue.js to build complex single page applications you'll sooner rather than later encounter situations in which you need different page layouts for certain parts of your application..." draft = false categories = ["Development"]